readingshapes/stock_forecasting/notes on report copy 2.md

 ~~# % pip install plt~~
 *you don't need to show pip install in documentation*

+import numpy as np
 import pandas as pd
-import numpy as np
-import matplotlib.pyplot as plt
+import scikit-learn as sklearn import matplotlib

 *you need to import scikit-learn before you import modules*

+import pmdarima as pm
+import matplotlib.pyplot as plt from sklearn.model_selection import train_test_split
-from sklearn.model_selection import train_test_split
+from sklearn.model_selection import train_test_split *this is imported twice*

 from sklearn.linear_model import LinearRegression from sklearn.metrics import mean_squared_error
-import yfinance as yf
+from sklearn.metrics import mean_squared_error *this is imported twice*

-from sklearn.model_selection import train_test_split
+from sklearn.preprocessing import StandardScaler

-from sklearn.preprocessing import StandardScaler import pmdarima as pm from sklearn.metrics import mean_squared_error *this is imported twice* import numpy as np *this is imported twice* import statsmodels.api as sm
+import numpy as np *this is imported twice* import statsmodels.api as sm import yfinance as yf

 *the package list should be in order from most common to least, with modules listed last*

 ### Step 2: User input for stock ticker
 *why is there input here? how are you presenting this? as a black box with ux? if not, skip this and define your variables at the top of the file*

+* make a note that the demo uses one of three stocks*
+#### Initial load run
+stock_data = yf.download('APPL', start='2021-01-01', end='2024-05-31', interval='1d')

 ### Step 3: Check data before processing
 *how did you check this? what are the indicators?*